 Warwick Law School has an active outreach programme for schools and colleges.
-Coordinated by our enthusiastic Widening Participation Officer, Dr. Anil Awesti, our academic staff, researchers and PhD students put on events and activities with young people both on campus and in schools.
+Coordinated by our enthusiastic Widening Participation Officer, Becca Kirk, our academic staff, researchers and PhD students put on events and activities with young people both on campus and in schools.

 We invite groups of school students to our Department for Taster Days in order to introduce the study of Law at university and give a taste of campus life, seminars and lectures.
 The purpose of the day is to provide a taster of what university life is like and specifically to allow students to experience what it is like to study Law at Warwick.